(Almost) No-Bake Pineapple Dream Dessert is a delicious summer dessert! Cream cheese, pineapple, whipped topping and graham crackers – so simple!

 - 8 ounce container frozen whipped topping (COOL WHIP), thawed

-- 20 ounce can crushed pineapple drained well
+- 20 ounce can crushed pineapple (drained really well)

 - Preheat oven to 300F.